 This is what drives me in creating.
 Without my Vision, without my Story, the photograph would be only …an image, nothing more.
 Only by putting ourselves, our soul and our Vision, into the image, can we create (en)Visionography.

 This image started to be built in my mind from the moment I discovered these buildings and especially while I was working on setting up the routes for the Chicago workshop.
 Wrigley Building and Trump Tower are two of the most impressive buildings of this fantastic city and a landmark of Chicago.
 The great thing about them is that they work well together from the point of view of the combination of shapes and proportions, even if they belong to different periods and styles: Trump Tower is a contemporary building with modern architecture, while Wrigley was built in 1921, almost a century ago.
 Small piece of trivia: The Wrigley Building was commanded by the well-known chewing gum company Wrigley’s (thus the name) and it was Chicago’s first air-conditioned office building.

-What drew me towards Wrigley building, except for its architectural qualities was the clock in its tower.
-Its symbolism.
+What drew me towards Wrigley building, except for its architectural qualities was the clock in its tower. or more precisely its symbolism.
 The relation with the series Fluid Time was not clear at the moment I decided to focus on the clock while presenting this building, but as I said before everything is related to everything and behind every image there is a story that leads you to create it.
 This is how I work, everything you see in my images are my experiences converted into images.
 They are my Story.
 Probably my subconscious already knew what to do with that clock even before me starting to work on processing this series, from the moment I was working on the concept, and the results can be seen in my image.